 Cara is a friend of the shop and just happened to be looking for a bike right when i had a fun idea for a project.

-I bought this little Miyata mixtie off craigslist. it was all original and in pretty great low milage shape.
+I bought this little Miyata mixtie off craigslist.
+It was all original and in pretty great low mileage shape.
 The bike was perfect other than having steel 27in wheels.
-I wanted to keep it as close to stock as possible with just a little bit of amazing detail.
+I wanted to keep it as close to stock as possible with just a little bit of subtle modifications.
+Tricked out, but looking like it could have been a factory prototype.

-We started by adding canti brake bosses to switch it to 650b wheels, added a few other braze ons and prepped the frame for a new powder coat.
-The custom details include modifying the cranks for a 1x6 drive train and then polishing them and the original seatpost.
+We started by adding cantilever brake bosses to switch it to 650b wheels, added a few other braze ons and prepped the frame for a new powder coat.
+The custom details include modifying the cranks for a 1x6 drive train and then polishing them and the original seat-post.

-The wheels are handbuilt by Stoic Wheels with NOS 126 spaced hubs to Velo Orange rims.
-The brakes have the logos polished off, and the rest of the build is stock parts or Velo Orange.
+The wheels are handbuilt by Stoic Wheels with NOS 126 spaced hubs to Velo Orange rims 650b rims.
+The modern, but classic looking Tektro brakes have the logos polished off, and the rest of the build is mostly made up of stock parts with a little Velo-Orange thrown in for modern functionality and accessibility with great classic looks.
 It came out pretty nice!

 This frame started as a used hand made StarMichael Bowman 650b Randonneur frame set.
 Luke picked it up from us and we did a custom build up with some sweet Sun XCD components and other neat bits.
 We swapped out the StarMichael Bowman stickers out for a Norther Head badge and decals, and ordered him a custom handlebar bag!